Voices from the Past

 Another story was that Sergeant Ashby came by a puppy.
 According to this version, Sergeant Ashby became friends with a local family, the Wrights.
 The Wrights ran a soldier’s club at the St John’s Institute and had a young daughter, Freda.
 In this version, it was the Wrights’ daughter whom Sergeant Ashby named the puppy after.

-A model of what Freda would have looked like
+A model of what Freda may have looked like.

 According to military reports and letters home, Freda could be seen alongside the soldiers during their marches and was always keen to be a part of the ceremonial parades.
 Freda gave the New Zealand Rifle brigade soldiers much love and affection, and was a friendly distraction to the horrors of World War One.